apache/royale-docs/features/mxml.md

 The declarative XML-based user interface markup language

 MXML is an XML-based language introduced in 2004 by Macromedia.
-In [Apache Royale](https://royale.apache.org/) you use it to lay out user-interface components.
+In [Apache Royale](https://royale.apache.org/) you use it to lay out [user interface](user-interface) components.
 You can create an application in Royale using only [ActionScript](features/as3), but it takes a lot more work.

 Most Royale applications have an MXML file as the main file.
 It provides the structure of the application.
 The main MXML file from our very simple <a href="https://apache.github.io/royale-docs/get-started/hello-world" target="_blank">hello world example</a> looks a bit like this: